oasis-tcs/openc2-jadn/jadn-v2.0.md

 The `id` option specifies that an instance is an integer matching an `item_id`, otherwise it is a string matching the corresponding `item_value`.

-The *enum* ([Section 5.3](#53-derived-enumerations)) and *pointer* ([Section 5.5](#55-pointers)) shortcuts create an Enumerated type containing the tags from a referenced structured type.
+The `enum` ([Section 5.3](#53-derived-enumerations)) and `pointer` ([Section 5.5](#55-pointers)) options are shortcuts that expand to an Enumerated type containing the tags from a referenced structured type.

 #### 4.2.3.2 Choice (Tagged)

-The Choice type without a *combine* TypeOption is a tagged union, a structure that defines a set of tag:type pairs.
+The Choice type without a `combine` TypeOption is a tagged union, a structure that defines a set of tag:type pairs.
 Values include a tag specifying a single FieldType from the set, and an instance is a value that matches the FieldType specified by the tag.

 #### 4.2.3.3 Choice (Untagged)

-The Choice type containing a *combine* TypeOption is an untagged union, a structure that defines a set of types used collectively to classify a value.
+The Choice type containing a `combine` TypeOption is an untagged union, a structure that defines a set of types used collectively to classify a value.

-The *combine* option value is a single character that specifies the required combination of FieldTypes:
+The `combine` option value is a single character that specifies the required combination of FieldTypes:
 * A: value must be an instance of `allOf` the types
 * O: value must be an instance of `anyOf` the types, tried in field order until a match is found
 * X: value must be an instance of `oneOf` the types and no others